AyeAreEm/Tree-View/README.md

 - Show files and folders in a vertical tree diagram ✅
 - Get properties of a file
 - Add a new file or folder
-- Remove a file or folder
+- Remove a file or folder [note for me: don't get all properties when getting the directory content, only get the properties on request for a particular one - should have quick load times, if even it's only 40ms faster.]
 - Link a chosen directory to a chosen file (main feature of this. unavailable in regular file explorer)
 - Open a file in its respective app
 - Option to open directory in Windows File Explorer (maybe mac later)